 When their hiding location was found out by the Merina, the Antakarana king made a vow to the god of the neighboring Arab traders, that if they were able to successfully escape the conquering Merina, he and all of his people would become Muslim.
 They set off in dugout wooden canoes across the ocean and safely arrived on the small island of Nosy Mitsio, about 30-40 km from the mainland of Madagascar.
 The Merina never pursued them further and so the Antakarana king honored his vow to become Muslim and commanded all of his people to do the same.

-Here is an excellent video developed by AIM,
+Here is an excellent video developed by AIM, telling the story of both the Antakarana and the Sakalava (a related tribe to the Antakarana).

 For further resources on the Antakarana people, please see the following: